HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_prereq_software/prereq_user_registry/prep_sun.md

-# Preparing an Oracle Directory Server
+# Prepare an Oracle Directory Server

 If you plan to use an Oracle Directory Server as an LDAP user registry, you must install and set up the server so that it communicates with HCL Digital Experience.